 - Combine dry ingredients in a bowl.

-- Add room temperature tallow and mix well into dry ingredients.
+- Add room temperature fat and mix well into dry ingredients.

-- Form a flour "mountain" and create a hole in the middle and hot water slowly.
+- Form a flour “mountain” and create a hole in the middle and add the hot water slowly.
 Mix until well combined.

-- Turn out onto counter and kneed until just combined.
+- Turn out onto the counter and knead until smooth.

 - Return dough to bowl, cover, and let rest for 50 minutes.

-- Section out 16 golf ball size portions, round them off, and place on floured surface. *Keep the finished portions covered with a damp towel until ready to roll out into tortillas.
+- Section out 16 even portions, round them off, and place on a floured surface. *Keep the finished portions covered with a damp towel until ready to roll out into tortillas.

-- Cook first side until bubbles form (about 45 seconds), then flip.
-Cook for an additional 30-45 seconds on second side.
+- Cook the first side until bubbles form (about 45 seconds), then flip.
+Cook for an additional 30-45 seconds on the second side.

 - Once cooked, wrap in a dish towel to keep them soft.